-Advanced students are encouraged to apply for the Honors String Group, a select group of two violins, one viola, and one cello, who will serve as principal string players of the advanced chamber orchestra, receive specialized coaching with our faculty, and a full scholarships, including housing and meals.
+Advanced students are encouraged to apply for the Honors String Quartet, two violins, one viola, and one cello, who will receive specialized coaching with our faculty, and a full scholarship, including housing and meals.

-Students wishing to apply for the Honors String Group must register and pay in full for the camp and submit a video recording (YouTube link) of a solo performance via email by May 19, 2017 to Professor Brian Snow (email@example.com).
+Students wishing to apply for the Honors String Group must register and pay in full for the camp and submit a video recording (YouTube link) of a solo performance via email by May 19, 2018 to Professor Caroline Chin (firstname.lastname@example.org).
 If selected, the student will receive a full refund of their fees.

 Scholarships are available to help defray the cost of the camp.
 The Dorothy M. Price Scholarship requires an application form.
 Please check the Scholarships page for complete information.